lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

 ## Convention for Field position

-Field position is a positive integer which gives the occurrence times of a specific field.
+Field position is a positive integer which gives the occurrence times of a specific field from the header start.
 The default value is 1, and incremented at each repetition.
 Value 0 indicates that the position is not important and is not considered during the rule selection process.

 Field position is a positive integer.
 The type is uint8.